Bubi2001/MPU9250DMP-TI-RTOS/README.md

 ## Features

 - **Multi-Level API:** Choose the abstraction level that fits your needs:
-  - A simple C library for direct register access and raw data.
+  - A simple C library for direct register access and raw data (Work In Progress, needs refactoring).
   - A high-level C++ class that encapsulates the complex InvenSense DMP.
   - A C-compatible wrapper for using the DMP from any C project.
 - **Sensor Fusion Options:** Includes a lightweight **Complementary Filter** and a full implementation of the onboard **Digital Motion Processor (DMP)** for 6-axis quaternion output.